-In this paper we investigate the significance for improving branch prediction accuracy using the two types of direction-correlation: affectors and affectees.
-Our analysis is done at a basic level because we assume oracle knowledge of affectors and affectees with different degrees of precision for detecting the correlations and without regard to implementation issues.
-The primary objectives of this paper is to establish the extent that state of the art predictors learn directioncorrelations, and determine how precise the selection of direction-correlations needs to be for best accuracy.
-Our evaluation uses the two winning predictors of the limit and realistic track of the recent championship prediction [2] and considers their accuracy when they use the global history as is versus the global history packed [6] to "ignore" the positions with no direction-correlation.
+Our analysis is done at a basic level because it does not consider implementation issues for detecting affectors and affectees correlations.
+The primary objectives of this paper is to establish the extent that state of the art predictors learn directioncorrelations, and determine how precise the detection of direction-correlations needs to be for best accuracy.
+Our evaluation uses the two winning predictors of the limit and realistic track of the recent championship prediction [2] and considers their accuracy when they use the global history as is versus the global history packed [8] to "ignore" the positions with no direction-correlation.